 Role of lymphadenectomy

 The role of lymphadenectomy or lymph node sampling in high risk disease is the subject of debate.
-Lymphadenectomy may guide tailoring of adjuvant treatment and treatment fields by identifying patients with more advanced disease, though there is no demonstrated long term disease specific survival advantage.rr
+Lymphadenectomy may guide tailoring of adjuvant treatment and treatment fields by identifying patients with more advanced disease, though there is no demonstrated long term disease specific survival advantage.rrr

 Role of vault brachytherapy

-Results from the PORTEC2 trial also confirmed that EBRT could be safely substituted by vaginal brachytherapy (VBT), with VBT reducing GI treatment toxicities and providing better QOL in patients with FIGO (2007) Stage I-IIA (grade 1 and 2) disease.rr
+Results from the PORTEC-2 trial also confirmed EBRT could be safely substituted by VBT.
+VBT reduced gastrointestinal treatment toxicities and provided better quality of life in patients with FIGO 2007 stage I-IIA (grade 1 and 2) disease.rr

 Role of chemotherapy